r35382/bnflite/getting-started.md

  - Function with prototype  `bool fun(const char*, size_t)`  can be used as an expression element:

     bool SizeNumber(const char* number_string, size_t length_of_number)
+    {   int number;
+        std::istringstream iss(std::string(number_string, length_of_number));
+        iss >> number;
+        if (iss.good() && number > 0 && number < MAX_NUMBER) return true;
-    { printf("Size of Array : %.*s;\n", length_of_number, number_string); return true; }
+        else { std::cout << "bad size of array:"; std::cout.write(number_string, length_of_number); return false; }
+    }
     //...
     Rule Array = Identifier + "[" + Digit + SizeNumber + "]";

+The user callback has too parameters: the pointer to the latest found element and its length.
+In this example `SizeNumber` callback accepts the string of a digit number.
-The user callback can return `1`(true) for success or `0`(false) to reject whole production.
+The user callback can do some semantic analyzes and  return `1`(true) to continue parsing or `0`(false) to reject the current rule.

- - Each Rule can be bound with callback to implement user needs The user needs to define own working type for his data.
+ - Each Rule can be bound with callback to be called in successful case First of all the user needs to define own working type for his data.
 This type is used for specialization of BNFlite `Interface` template class to pass data between Rules.

     typedef Interface<user_type> Usr;